Home » Minerals » The Denver Gem and Mineral Show

 Every September, rockhounds, paleontologists, jewelers and other enthusiasts convene in Colorado for the Denver Gem and Mineral Show.
 It is America's second-largest gathering of rock and fossil fans after February's annual Tucson show.
 Vendors from all over the globe journey to Denver to display the combined natural history wealth of the world.

-"Crystal Alley" at the Quality Inn featured a display of spectacular geodes.
+"Crystal Alley" at the Quality Inn featured a display of spectacular amethyst and citrine geodes.

 Paleontologist, Dave Freeman proudly displays a massive stromatolite fossil he discovered in Wyoming.

 2007 marked the Mile High City's 40th annual international gem and mineral display, and it was one of the largest ever.
 The three-day public show officially kicked off in Denver's Merchandise Mart on Friday, September 13, but in-the-know private collectors had been on the hunt for new treasures since Wednesday or Thursday.
 A few hotels in central Denver, turned temporarily into gem and fossil wholesale destinations, opened up for business a day or two before the Merchandise Mart.
 Ordinary guest rooms were miraculously transformed into displays of pyritized ammonites and mammoth tusks from Russia, fire opals from Mexico, Herkimer diamonds from upstate New York, iron meteorites from South America, emerald-green moldavites from the Czech Republic, and thousands of other natural history wonders.

 African beads, jewelry and crafts at the Quality Inn.

 Cleaning a new shipment of Campo del Cielo iron meteorites.